Binary1Brains/ABlock/README.md

 All drawing is done in software (no Cairo/Pango) to keep dependencies minimal and performance predictable.

+>Note: This is a project built on my spare time.
+I might not be able to actively maintain it.
+Might contain bugs.
+INSTALL AT YOUR OWN RISK

 ### Built With

 * [![C][C-badge]][C-url]